AlphaTechnic/2020-2_data_structure/README.md

 # Data Structure lecture in 2020-2 semester

 - Learning a Data Structure in C language in 2020-2 semester
 - Write serveral algorithm codes associated with serveral data structures
 - Reference - [*Horowitz*]Fundamentals of *Data Structures in C*

+- In each folder, there are other problems and `Documents` related to them.

 ## HW1 - Recursive function